This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An echocardiogram is a type of ultrasound used to check for high blood pressure in your lungs and heart.
 It may also show damage to your heart tissue.

 - A bronchoscopy is a procedure to look inside your airway.
 A bronchoscope (thin tube with a light) is inserted into your mouth and moved down your throat to your airway.
-You may be given medicine to numb your throat and help you relax during the procedure.
-Tissue and fluid may be collected from your airway or lungs to be tested.

 How is pulmonary fibrosis treated?